SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 7. DCT-style Color Theme Settings
 =================================
+Note that you don't need control (Ctrl-A) characters for the color settings;
+just the attribute characters.

 The following options are valid for DCT-style theme files:
 ----------------------------------------------------------
 QuoteLineColor                    The color for quoted lines in the message